 There are no localization requirements for data storage in Germany.
 However, in recent years German and European cloud providers appear to be trying to market the domestic location of their servers as a competitive advantage.

 The German Government adheres to a policy of national treatment, which considers property owned by foreigners as fully protected under German law.
 In Germany, mortgages are given based on recognized and reliable collateral.
 Secured interests in property, both chattel and real, are recognized and enforced.
-According to the World Bank’s Doing Business Report it takes 39 days to register property in Germany.
+According to the World Bank’s Doing Business Report it takes an average of 52 days to register property in Germany.

 The German Land Register Act dates back to 1897 and was last amended in 2015.
 The land register mirrors private real property rights and provides information on the legal relationship of the estate.
 It documents the owner, rights of third persons, liabilities and restrictions and how these rights relate to each other.
 Any change in property of real estate must be registered in the land registry to make the contract effective.
 Land titles are now maintained in an electronic database and can be consulted by persons with a legitimate interest.